sumpfork/dominiontabs/README.md

 ## Developing

 Install requirements via `pip install -r requirements.txt`.
 Then, run `pre-commit install`.
 You can use `pip install -e .[dev]` to install the `dominion_dividers` script so that it calls your checked out code, enabling you to run edited code without having to perform an install every time.
-This also installs needed dev dependencies.
+This also installs needed dev dependencies, or if you want the pinned versions use `pip install -r dev-requirements.txt` instead.

 Feel free to comment on boardgamegeek at <https://boardgamegeek.com/thread/926575/web-page-generate-tabbed-dividers> or file issues on github (<https://github.com/sumpfork/dominiontabs/issues>).